JackDai-2791/tang-poem-ai/README.md

 **Happy poem generating! 🚀**

-The improved GPT model with pre-layer normalization provides excellent results for Chinese Tang poetry generation, with training times optimized for both local development and cloud GPU acceleration.
+The improved GPT model with pre-layer normalization provides excellent results for Chinese Tang poetry generation, optimized for large-scale training on Google Colab with GPU acceleration.